rahul-vaish-007/MX-EMDK-Android-Java-DeviceIdentifiersWrapper/README.md

 ```

-Snippet code to use to retrieve the Serial Number of the device:
+Snippet code to use to retrieve the IMEI of the device:
 ```java
     private void getIMEINumber(Context context)
     {